FTSE Russell to remove more China stocks from indexes over U.S. ban - Up News Info

 The stocks will be removed from FTSE GEIS, the FTSE Global China A Inclusion indices and associated indices.

 FTSE Russell has previously removed Chinese companies including Semiconductor Manufacturing International Corp and Hangzhou Hikvision Digital Technology Co from its indexes due to U.S. sanctions.
-(Reporting by Samuel Shen in Shanghai and Tom Westbrook in Singapore; Editing by Richard Pullin)
+(Reporting by Samuel Shen in Shanghai and Tom Westbrook in Singapore; Additional reporting by Cate Cadell; Editing by Richard Pullin)